Elawphant/django_relay_endpoint/readme.md

 - **graphene-file-upload**: <https://github.com/lmcgartland/graphene-file-upload>

 Tip the author
 -----
-If this project has facilitated your job and saved time spent on boilerplate code and pain of standardizing and debugging a relay style endpoint, consider tipping the author with some crypto:
+If this project has facilitated your job, saved time spent on boilerplate code and pain of standardizing and debugging a relay style endpoint, consider tipping (donating) the author with some crypto:

 **Bitcoin**: `3N5ot3DA2vSLwEqhjTGhfVnGaAuQoWBrCf`

 Thank you!

 Client
 -----